irishcoders/memory-games/README.md

 By following the above fix, the code will handle the situation where the element with the ID "score" is not found in the HTML document, preventing the Null Reference Error.

+### Other Debugging processes

+The app `html` and `ccs` code has been tested using The W3C Mark Up Validator (<https://validator.w3.org/nu/#textarea>) and The W3C CSS Validator (<https://jigsaw.w3.org/css-validator/validator>).
+A LightHouse test has also been carried out during the debugging phase of the app development.

 ## Future Development

 We are excited to expand the app's game collection and enhance the user experience.
 The upcoming games will offer diverse challenges and learning opportunities.
 We also plan to create a mobile app version to make Brain Teaser Games easily accessible on smartphones and tablets.